Rosemoe/sora-editor/README.md

   An advanced highlighter for the editor.
 You can find textmate language bundles and themes and load them by using this module.
 The internal implementation of textmate is from [tm4e](https://github.com/eclipse/tm4e).
+- language-treesitter
+  Offer [tree-sitter](https://tree-sitter.github.io/tree-sitter/) support for editor.
+This can be used to parse the code to an AST fast and incrementally, which is helpful for accurate highlighting and providing completions.
+  Note that this module only provides incremental paring and highlighting.
+Thanks to Java bindings [android-tree-sitter](https://github.com/AndroidIDEOfficial/android-tree-sitter/)

 Check the newest version from the badge above or [Releases](https://github.com/Rosemoe/CodeEditor/releases).